asmaa-marzouk/alx-system_engineering-devops/0x01-shell_permissions/README.md

-touch to create a new empty file chmod 701 to give execute permission chmod u+x,g+x,o+r give user and group to execute the file chmod ugo+x to give all permission to execute
+touch to create a new empty file chmod 701 to give execute permission chmod u+x,g+x,o+r give user and group to execute the file chmod ugo+x to give all permission to execute chmod 007 to give other all permission and no permission to user and group